He plays 100% Sion and streams everyday. His build is very similar from mine. Go watch him if you want to see some Sion gameplay.

 Thinking with ZZ'Rot Portals

 Sion scales really well on Magic Pen and Magic reduction items.
 If you need magic resist while getting away with an Abyssal, this will boost your damage significantly.
 Best used in teams that deal good amounts of magic damage.
-Make sure you have enough health items to back up this purchase.

 Combine this with a Sunfire Cape, Thornmail and your trusty Sorcerer's Shoes along with health items, and no AD will ever want to be near you.
 Buy this item if your team can't deal against their tanks.